openstack/designate/doc/source/configuration.rst

 api_host                         0.0.0.0                               API listen host
 api_port                         9001                                  API listen port
-control_exchange                 designate                             The MQ Control exchange agent_topic                      agent                                 The topic that the Agent(s) should use central_topic                    central                               The topic that the Central should use os-username                      glance                                Username to use for openstack service access os-password                      admin                                 Password to use for openstack service access
+control_exchange                 designate                             The MQ Control exchange central_topic                    central                               The topic that the Central should use os-username                      glance                                Username to use for openstack service access os-password                      admin                                 Password to use for openstack service access